AndreLSR/fiap_8IA_NLP/README.md

 #### fiap_8IA_NLP
-This jupyter notebook is the Final Exercise for the Natural Language Programming This work got A+ grade.
+* This jupyter notebook is the Final Exercise for the Natural Language Programming course in FIAP AI MBA
+* This work got A+ grade.